 Welcome to part 3 of the series on installing OpenStack with VMware vSphere and VMware NSX.
 This series shows the deployment of an OpenStack cloud that leverages VMware vSphere – along with it’s well-known enterprise-class benefits such as VMotion – as the underlying Hypervisor.
 In addition, network virtualization within OpenStack will be provided via NSX as a Neutron plugin.
 This allows the creation of virtual networks within OpenStack that consist of L2 segments and can be interconnected via L3 to each other or the outside world.

-In the previous article we completed the basic configuration of the NSX cluster via the NSX Manager, by adding the gateway and service node to the NSX cluster.
+In the previous article: “OpenStack with vSphere and NSX – Part 2: Create and configure the VMware NSX cluster” we completed the basic configuration of the NSX cluster via the NSX Manager, by adding the gateway and service node to the NSX cluster.
 This article will highlight the installation and configuration of the Open vSwitch inside the ESXi hosts.

 The NSX vSwitch is a virtual switch for the VMware vSphere platform, similar to its brothers the Standard vSwitch and the Virtual Distributed Switch.
 As such the NSX vSwitch needs a dedicated physical uplink (vmnic) to connect to the upstream network.
 Before proceeding to the actual installation, ensure that you have a vmnic interface available on all your ESXi hosts (See Figure 1).
 In this guide I will be using vmnic1 for all ESXi hosts.